Negative Scanning

 How long does it take?

-• Standard turnaround times for most retail client orders is 3 - 4 weeks.
+• Standard turnaround times for most retail client orders are 2 - 3 weeks, depending on the order size and parameters.

 Where is the work done?